jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 ### fact types & fact tabel types

-Types of Facts:
+Types of Fact attributes:
-- Additive: Additive facts are facts that can be summed up through all of the dimensions in the fact table.
+- Additive: Additive fact attributes can be summed up through ALL of the dimensions in the fact table.
-- Semi-Additive: Semi-additive facts are facts that can be summed up for some of the dimensions in the fact table, but not the others.
+- Semi-Additive: Semi-additive facts attributes can be summed up for some of the dimensions in the fact table, but not the others.
-- Non-Additive: Non-additive facts are facts that cannot be summed up for any of the dimensions present in the fact table.
+- Non-Additive: Non-additive facts attributes cannot be summed up for any of the dimensions present in the fact table.

 Types of Fact Tables:
 - Cumulative: This type of fact table describes what has happened over a period of time.
 For example, this fact table may describe the total sales by product by store by day.
 The facts for this type of fact tables are mostly additive facts.
 The first example presented here is a cumulative fact table.